 CTI is not a test lab.
 CTI assistance is free of charge for ISG participants.
 ISG participants may request CTI assistance by contacting 'CTI_Support@etsi.org' by email where the subject should include [PDL ISG PoC].

-PoC Team members are not required to make use of CTI support.
+PoC team members are not required to make use of CTI support.
 Other ISG members or commercial entities may provide additional or similar services.

 5.3 Other roles and responsibilities